01binary/zeroweb/src/articles/inverse-kinematics.md

 The algorithm starts by initializing the joint variables with an *initial guess*, which has a biasing influence on the outcome.

-> For example, if your robot configuration is elbow-up, you would bias the shoulder joint to a negative value and the elbow to a positive value so that the algorithm first tries to reach the goal with elbow facing up.
+> For example, if your robot configuration is elbow-up, you would bias the shoulder joint to a negative value and the elbow to a positive value so that the algorithm first tries to reach the goal with the elbow facing up.

 See the [complete project](https://github.com/01binary/inverse-kinematics/tree/main/exercise15-gradient-descent) in the companion repository.

 ```
 #include <iostream>
-#include "fk.h"
+#include "fk.h" // previous code snippet

 using namespace std;

 double distanceToGoal(
   Vector3d goalPosition, MatrixXd jointVariables);

 double calculateError(
   Vector3d goal, MatrixXd jointVariables, int joint, double delta);